Example: Exchange servers

 Development of the Shadowserver Dashboard was funded by the UK FCDO.
 IoT device fingerprinting statistics and honeypot attack statistics co-financed by the Connecting Europe Facility of the European Union (EU CEF VARIoT project).

-We would like to thank all our partners that kindly contribute towards data used in the Shadowserver Dashboard, including (alphabetically) APNIC Community Feeds, CISPA, if-is.net, Kryptos Logic, SecurityScorecard, Yokohama National University and all those who chose to remain anonymous.
+We would like to thank all our partners that kindly contribute towards data used in the Shadowserver Dashboard, including (alphabetically) APNIC Community Feeds, Bitsight, CISPA, if-is.net, Kryptos Logic, SecurityScorecard, Yokohama National University and all those who chose to remain anonymous.

 Shadowserver uses cookies to gather analytics.
 This allows us to measure how the site is used and improve the experience for our users.
 For more information about cookies and how Shadowserver uses them, see our privacy policy.
 We need your consent to use cookies in this way on your device.